On Page Search Engine Optimization (SEO)

 The acronym SEO has become far too broad and vague a term in today’s world.
-On Page SEO is just one part of an overall new kind of marketing strategy called an inbound marketing strategy.
+On Page SEO is just one part of an overall marketing strategy called inbound marketing strategy.

 On Page Search Engine Optimization or SEO is simply the practice of optimizing the content on your website so it can be understood by search engines and rank higher than your competition.